-The last one of the Schnauzer rescues in California on this list is Rover’s Retreat, one of the few reliable puppy rescues in California.
+The last on our list of Schnauzer rescues in California is Rover’s Retreat, one of the few reliable puppy rescues in California.
 It is a non-profit organization that advocates for dogs as they cannot speak up for themselves.
 They rescue and rehabilitate dogs that do not have a loving home.

 Once the dogs arrive at the rescue, they receive all necessary medical attention.
 They are vaccinated, dewormed, microchipped, spayed, and neutered.
 Their dogs come from shelters or people who have to give up their pets for any reason, and rescue dogs from Turkey and Mexico.

-You can check their website to learn more about dogs that are up for adoption.
+Check the Rover’s Retreat website to learn more about dogs that are up for adoption.
 If you find the right match for you, you can fill out an adoption application online.
-It is important to note that you must pay a $20 application fee to submit your application.
+It is important to note that you must pay a $20 fee to submit your application.

-If you are a suitable applicant, a house visit will be scheduled to help the rescue ensure that your house is fit and safe for a Schnauzer.
+If you are a suitable adoptive pet parent, a house visit will be scheduled to help the rescue ensure that your house is fit and safe for a Schnauzer.
 If all goes well, the rescue will find a dog that matches your preferences and lifestyle.
-You can also visit the dog’s foster home for a meet and greet before adoption.
+You can visit the dog’s foster home for a meet and greet before adoption.
 After everything is finalized, you can take your new furry friend to their forever home.

-As this is a non-profit rescue, it requires donations and adoption charges to cover the cost of rescuing and rehabilitating dogs.
-So, you will have to pay an adoption fee for adopting a dog of your choice.
+As this is a non-profit rescue, donations and adoption charges are necessary to cover the cost of rescuing and rehabilitating dogs.
 This fee primarily covers medical and transportation costs.
 The international adoption fees range from $800 – $2000, whereas adoption fees for domestic dogs range from $400 – $1000.